Esri/workflowmanager-export-jtx-transactions/README.md

 # workflowmanager-export-jtx-transactions

-The sample will take the contents of the JTXTransactions table and export it to a file geodatabase that allows users to query and report against it.
+The sample will take the contents of the JTX\_Transactions table and export it to a file geodatabase that allows users to query and report against it.

 ## Features

-* Export JTXTransactions table for simplified reporting and querying
+* Export JTX\_Transactions table for simplified reporting and querying

 ## Instructions